gerbless/react-tutorial/functional-programming/readme.md

 };
 ````

-**Note** this method and the rest of them are implemented in javascript, just for teaching purposes they are being re implemented.
+**Note** this method and the rest of them are implemented in Javascript, just for teaching purposes they are being re implemented.

 ## Map method